Ultimate Guide to Hvar Island in Croatia

 The author, walking on an easy, dirt path from the harbor to Laganini Lounge & Fish Bar’s “secret” cove.

 We rented chaise lounges for the day at Laganini Lounge, & swam, ate, & drank to our heart’s content.
-The vibe was more adult & slightly more upscale than the Hula Hula Bar…chilled-out fun.
+The vibe was chilled-out fun.

 Nightlife in Hvar…

-Carpe Diem has its own BEACH on Stipanska, which is directly across from its other nightclub on the main corner in town.
+Carpe Diem has its own BEACH on Stipanska, which is directly across from Hvar Town’s main harbor.

 My friends walking along the main drag in Hvar Town, at sunset.